-Late September saw tremendous activity at the SEC regardiing cybersecurity, starting with disclosure of a breach of the SEC's own EDGAR electronic data gathering system.
+Late September and October have seen tremendous activity at the SEC regardiing cybersecurity, starting with disclosure of a breach of the SEC's own EDGAR electronic data gathering system.
 The SEC announced tjhe breach on Sept.
 20. A day later the press noted that the U.S. Dept. of Homeland Security testing in Jan.
 2017 revealed that the SEC had critical weaknesses in its systems.
-The SEC's Chairman, Jay Clayton, released two press releases, one detailing some aspects of the breach and the other presenting the Commission's policy views on cybersecurity.
-Political fallout was swift with many politicians and industry leaders criticizing the SEC for its slowness in releasing information about the breach.
+The SEC's Chairman, Jay Clayton, released several press releases, one detailing some aspects of the breach and the other presenting the Commission's policy views on cybersecurity.
 On Sept.
 25, the SEC announced the formation of a Cyber Unit and steps its taking to protect retail investors.
+And on Oct.
+2, Chairman Clayton provided a further update on the cyber intrusion at the SEC.
+Political fallout was swift with many politicians and industry leaders criticizing the SEC for its slowness in releasing information about the breach.
+Finally, Congress has entered the fray holding hearings on the cyber intrusion and slowness of the SEC to acknowledge it.

 The various releases can be found here: